dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-7 Static performance analysis.md

 Second, static analysis tools simulate the workload instead of executing it.
 It is obviously very slow, so it's not possible to statically analyze the entire program.
 Instead, tools take a snippet of assembly code and try to predict how it will behave on real hardware.
 The user should pick specific assembly instructions (usually small loop) for analysis.
 So, the scope of static performance analysis is very narrow.

 The output of static performance analyzers is fairly low-level and sometimes breaks execution down to CPU cycles.
-Usually, developers use it for fine-grained tuning of the critical code region where every cycle matters.
+Usually, developers use it for fine-grained tuning of a critical code region in which every CPU cycle matters.

 ### Static vs. Dynamic Analyzers {.unlisted .unnumbered}